threefoldtecharchive/jumpscale9_prefab/docs/cuisine.core.md

-# cuisine.core
+# prefab.core

-The `cuisine.core` module handles basic file system operations and command execution.
+The `prefab.core` module handles basic file system operations and command execution.

 Examples for methods in `core`: